blume0/home-wireguard-setup/README.md

     - `chmod u+x add_client.sh`

 ## III.
 Configuring internet router/box and DDNS address
-...
+1. Find the Raspi's MAC address using `ifconfig -a` and noting the used device's MAC (either eth0 or wlan0 etc)
+2. Make the necessary configuration in the router/internet box's admin panel
+    - Find out how to access your router or box's web admin panel and login to it
+    - Find the DHCP configuration page and assign a static IP address to your Raspi's MAC.
+This is so the Raspi always gets this IP even if it is disconnected.
+    - Find the PortForwarding/NAT/Firewall configuration page and forward the 33333 port to itself (33333) for the IP address that you chose in the above step.
+This allows to open the internet access to the WireGuard server of the Raspi.
+Without this step, only people connected in the same local netword can communicate with the 33333 port of the Raspi.
+3. Create a Dynamic DNS domain name : now for outside people to communicate with the Raspi, they need to know the public IP address of the router/box.
+Unfortunately, this address can change often.
+These steps allow to set-up a domain name (example hehe.ddns.net) which always points to the correct IP address.
+    - Create a free account in [noip.com](https://noip.com), then go to "My account", then to "DDNS & Remote Access" then "DNS Records" then "Create Hostname" and choose a username, for example "orange.ddns.net".
+    - Find the Dynamic DNS configuration in your router and enable it with the noip.com credentials and domain name.

 ## IV.
-Creating new clients
+Creating new clients, maintaining
 1. Creating a client:
-    - To create a new "account", from the Raspi home execute `sudo ./add_client.sh [account_new_name] 10.20.10.xxx [public_pi_address]`  where the xxx refers to an ip never used before.
+    - To create a new "account", from the Raspi home execute `sudo ./add_client.sh [account_new_name] 10.20.10.xxx [public_pi_ddns_domain_name]`  where the xxx refers to an ip never used before.
 This will generate a file `./wireguard-clients/account_new_name.conf`, this is the file we have to give to the owner of the account.
-    - FROM THE HOST MACHINE: `scp [login]@public_address:./wireguard-clients/new_account_name.conf .` to get the file, then share the file with the client
+    - FROM THE HOST MACHINE: `scp [login]@public_address:./wireguard-clients/new_account_name.conf .` to get the file, then share the file with the client.

-2. If a client was created with a bad configutation, it can be removed manually from the /etc/wireguard/wg0.conf file
+2. If a client was created with a bad configutation, it can be removed manually in the /etc/wireguard/wg0.conf file
+3. If one switches between ethernet and wifi for the Raspi, one needs to update the second PostUp and PostDown lines in /etc/wireguard/wg0.conf accordingly (for example by replacing "eth0" with "wlan0" and vice-versa.

 ## V. Client-side connection
   Simply install WireGuard client for the device (Windows PC, Android smartphone, IPhone) and open the shared configuration file in it